 As the host of the Winter Olympics 2014 (and the FIS Ski Jumping World Cup in 2012/13), Sochi in Russia has certainly proved its credentials in the snow department, and in the year before the crowds start arriving in earnest, the slopes are due to be relatively quiet.
 Advanced skiers and boarders are best catered for here, though it you’d certainly get kudos for saying you learnt to ski in an Olympic resort.

 The passage of time has transformed Lech in western Austria from a little farming village, often cut off from the rest of the world by snowfall, to an exclusive and expensive ski resort, made up of Alpine-kitsch hotels, smart restaurants, bars and lively clubs.

-If you are put off by the high prices in Western European ski resorts, then Jasna in Slovakia (a 40minute transfer from Poprad) is an absolute winner.
+If you are put off by the high prices in Western European ski resorts, then Jasna in Slovakia (a 40minute transfer from Poprad) is an absolute winner among skiing holiday destinations.
 While the skiing might not be as varied as the terrain in France or Austria, for instance, Jasna still offers plenty of scope and will test most levels.

 Spain’s largest ski resort, Baqueira-Beret in the Pyrenees enjoys the caché of being a favourite among the Spanish royal family.
 The majority of runs are blues and reds, with a smattering of greens and blacks, but there is also plenty of off piste excitement.
 You won’t need so many layers up here as an extra hour of daylight (compared to the Alps) means the sun beats down for longer.

 Sainte-Foy sits in the Tarentaise valley in the Savoie, not far from the giants of the ski world, Val d’Isère, Tignes and Les Arcs.
 If you prefer a quiet, idyllic mountain scene with uncluttered slopes – great for beginners – and a serene après ski, Sainte-Foy is a great place for your skiing holidays.

 A quintessential Italian ski resort exuding elegance and luxury, San Cassiano resides at the foot of Mount Lavarela, in the Alta Badia valley.
 Fancy restaurants, expensive spas and deluxe hotels guarantee pampering and indulgence after a hard day on the slopes.
-Leave the baggy ski pants and hoodies at home – it’s diamante and fur round here, dahling.
+Leave the baggy ski pants and hoodies at home – it’s diamante and fur around here, dahling.

 The quaint and quiet larch wood ski resort of Zinal sits in the Val d’Anniviers, not far from Geneva, surrounded by dramatic peaks reaching up to 2895m high, like the Matterhorn.
-With its typically deep powder, it’s a great choice for off-piste skiers and boarders; brave souls might want to attempt a run by the side of the mighty Moiry Dam.
+With its typically deep powder, it’s a great choice for off-piste skiers and boarders.
+Brave souls might want to attempt a run by the side of the mighty Moiry Dam.